DiffSharp/dsharp-models/Models/Text/WordSeg/README.md

 # WordSeg Model

-This is a Swift implementation of the paper
-["Learning to Discover, Ground, and Use Words with Segmental Neural Language Models"][paper] by Kazuya Kawakami, Chris Dyer, and Phil Blunsom.
+This is a DiffSharp implementation of the paper ["Learning to Discover, Ground, and Use Words with Segmental Neural Language Models"][paper] by Kazuya Kawakami, Chris Dyer, and Phil Blunsom.